Create an add-on

 Where possible, determine how the information within the event maps to the fields required by the Common Information Model (CIM).
 Some events will have fields that are not used by the dashboard.
 It may be necessary to create extractions for these fields.
 On the other hand, certain fields may be missing or have values other than those required by the CIM.
 Fields can be added or modified, or marked as unknown, in order to fulfill the dashboard requirements.

-Note: In some cases, it may turn out that the events simply do not have enough information (or the right type of information) to be useful in the Splunk App for Enterprise Security.
-The type of data being brought into the Splunk App for Enterprise Security is not applicable to security (for example, weather information).
+Note: In some cases, the events do not have enough information (or the right type of information) to be useful in the Splunk App for Enterprise Security.
+The type of data brought into the Splunk App for Enterprise Security is not applicable to security (for example, weather information).

 Create field extractions